Voorhees High School: History

 The 40 acres lot reserved for Voorhees High School was unusually long and narrow, which posed an engineering and design challenge.
 To solve this, Breslin Ridyard Fadero Architects designed the 280000 sqft school building to be nearly 700 ft in length and three stories tall.

 In 1980, a 60000 sqft addition was built, adding a second gymnasium and cafeteria, technology laboratories, and additional classrooms to all three floors.

 Throughout the 2021-22 school year, the North Hunterdon-Voorhees High School District undertook a large solar power installation project, which was completed in November 2022.
 Voorhees High School's photovoltaic system totals 655.2 kilowatts.

+Glen Gardner students were zoned only to Voorhees High until 2014 after which Clinton and Glen Gardner residents were given the option to select which high school they wished to attend.